rumeleazar/FlaskSampleProject/README.md

 ## NOTES ##
 This project is still not finished.
 There are still some work to do:
-1. The search bar is still not working
+1. The search bar is still not working (Done)
 2. Create a functionality where the users can like/heart or rate the recipe
-3. Make the ingredients and directions to be a list instead of just plain text ( Done )
+3. Make the ingredients and directions to be a list instead of just plain text (Done)
-4. Make the website responsive ( Almost Done )
+4. Make the website responsive (Almost Done)
-5. The website design ( Done )
+5. The website design (Done)
 6. Add the date when the recipe is created